Shavkatjon-O/Embedded-Software-and-Design/docs/simulide/SIMULIDE_GUIDE.md

 ### Contributing

 Found a bug in the circuit?
 Improve it!
-1. Edit `Simulator.simu` in SimulIDE
+1. Edit `Simulator110.simu` in SimulIDE
 2. Save changes
 3. Test with multiple projects
 4. Submit pull request